 After people are released from prisons, they are sicker, and more likely abuse drugs and alcohol.
 This, along with any convicted felon status make it very difficult to find stable employment and housing.
 Some successful Ban the Box initiatives have focused on these widely used policies the prevent previously incarcerated people from gaining employment and housing.
 So now only half of the U.S. population is subject to this structural discrimination.

 So if we put just those causal factors affecting the prison population together, this is a picture of what you get.
-Notice how these factors create circular chains of cause and effect.
+Notice how these factors create circular chains of cause and effect, or feedback loops.
 As the number of incarcerated people increases, it causes an increase in the negative health effects of incarceration, which causes a decrease (a change in the opposite direction, indicated the “o” by the arrow head) in the health status of the released population.
 These loops are reinforcing, which means they will cause Incarceration to grow steeply over time.
 And this is pretty much what we have seen.

 Because of the health issues and housing and employment discrimination, incarceration even for non-violent crimes becomes a lifelong sentence.